-You will need the following files in the sub-directory data of your working directory: fem.dat, fem-dot.dat, fem.csv, fem.dta (Reminder: use setwd() to set your working directory).
+getting the data: You will need to download the zip file data.zip from the course web site https://spe-r.github.io/data.zip and unpack this in your working directory.
+This will create a sub-directory data containing (among other things) the files fem.dat, fem-dot.dat, fem.csv, and fem.dta (Reminder: use setwd() to set your working directory).